The Fine Line Often Crossed in Cases of Distracted Driving

 - Pain and Suffering (past, present and future)

 We will take a look at all driver logs, safety rules, police reports, traffic tickets, witness records and other information pertaining to your claim.
 We will make sure that your rights are protected and that your claim is not ignored or refused.

-If you or a loved is facing a traffic violation conviction, speaking with an experienced Cobb County Attorney may be your best option.
-Contact attorney Diana Whipkey Young to schedule a consultation today at 770-795-9596.
+If you or a loved is facing a traffic violation conviction, speaking with an experienced distracted driving attorney may be your best option.
+Contact Cobb County attorney Diana Whipkey Young to schedule a consultation today at 770-795-9596.